 A student admitted to the Computer Science and Engineering Ph.D. program with an M.S. received at the university or elsewhere must fulfill his/her Qualifying Examination requirement no later than the third semester after admission.
 A student admitted to the Computer Science and Engineering Ph.D. program without an M.S. must fulfill his/her Qualifying Examination requirement no later than the fourth semester after admission.
 A student may take the exam no more than twice.

 A student cannot form his/her Ph.D.
 Supervisory Committee before passing the Qualifying Examination and thus the Program of Studies for the Ph.D. can not be approved before the student has passed the Qualifying Examination.
 Also, it should be noted that according to Graduate College requirements, a student should not be beyond the half-way mark (that is 45 credit hours applicable towards the degree) when her/his program of studies is approved.

 The purpose of the Supervisory Committee is to assist the student in preparing a program to enable success in the Ph.D. program and in evaluating the research.

-- The supervisory committee must be formed after the candidate has passed the qualifying examination, according to the schedule stipulated by the Graduate Studies.
+The supervisory committee can be formed only after the candidate has passed the qualifying examination, according to the schedule stipulated by the Graduate Studies.

 Program of Study